iashishjha/CPUPET/README.txt

-EADME.txt - README for the CPUPET Tool
+README.txt - README for the CPUPET Tool
 CPUPET - The CPU Performance Evaluation Tool

 Created by Ashish Jha